Functional Analysis II

 11. Spectral theory of self-adjoint compact operators, Hilbert-Schmidt Theorem

-12. Examples and applications primarily related to the field of Fourier analysis
+12. Examples and applications primarily related to the field of Fourier analysis and signal processing

 13 hours, compulsory